dylan-kwon/android-toast-helper/README.md

 ### Initialization

-ToastHelper is `automatically initialized` at startup in an Android environment.
+The Toast helper is `automatically initialized` using the Jetpack startup.

 ### Disable Auto-Initialization